 For organizations without a formalized process for managing SaaS agreement details, meeting the commitment required by notification clauses can be a true pain point.
 Using a SaaS system of record like Zylo centralizes notification length terms and can preemptively alert IT leaders and business unit stakeholders when a notification period approaches.

 Finding it difficult to locate the notification length?
 This information frequently appears in the termination section of SaaS agreements.
+Make sure you don’t miss this step in the SaaS agreement checklist.

 4. Total contract value